Neoncluster/Applesoft-PACMAN/README.md

 ## Files:
 - `Applesoft Pacman by Philip Lord.txt` - Original version
 - `Pacman OPTIMIZED.txt` - Performance-optimized version (You can compare the speed with the original one)
-- `Applesoft Pacman by Philip Lord.po` - Disk image (original version)
+- `Applesoft Pacman by Philip Lord.po` - Disk image (original + Optimized version with TASC accelerated)

+## Files in the disk image:
+- `ApplesoftPacman.BAS` - Original version
+- `PacmanOPTIMIZED.BAS` - Performance-optimized version (You can compare the speed with the original one)
+- `/TASC.Version/ApplesoftPacman` - Original version - TASC Accelerated (faster than Basic)
+- `/TASC.Version/PacmanOPTIMIZE` - Performance-optimized version - TASC Accelerated (faster than Basic)
+- `/TASC.Version/RUNTIME.BIN` - Required Runtime by TASC Objects

 The optimized version maintains all core gameplay features while providing dramatically better performance on period-appropriate emulator speeds.